Mystery Shoppers could be you key to reviewing and gaining insights into how your aged or disability care service is delivering the results you want.

 Mystery shopping can ‘look’ into your business in a number of ways – it can’t however work in every realm of your business so you need to choice wisely before you enter into using such a service.
 Results can also be used as a benchmark.

-The ‘Why’ of Mystery Shoppers
+The ‘Why’ of Mystery Shoppers in aged and home care

 Which, a UK-based consumer advocacy body, while not using Mystery Shoppers asked clients to keep diaries of their care support and then analysed these.
 They found